terresolide/iaga/README.md

  * **Class Chart**: to build chart

 ## Use
- * [Highcharts](https://www.highcharts.com/) a javascript library to build interactive charts
+ * [Highcharts](https://www.highcharts.com/) a javascript library to create interactive charts

 ## Require
  * PHP >= 5.6